bitrockteam/bitrock-website/src/blog/from-layered-to-hexagonal-architecture-hands-on.md

 #### What it Brings to the Table

 The most used service architecture is **layered**.
-Often, this type architecture leads to dependencies of business logic from external contract (e.g., database, external service, and so on).
-This bring stiffness and coupling to the system, forcing us to recompile classes that contain the business logic whenever an API changes.
+Often, this type of architecture leads to dependencies of business logic from external contract (e.g., database, external service, and so on).
+This brings stiffness and coupling to the system, forcing us to recompile classes that contain the business logic whenever an API changes.

 <br />